kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 with the Deno CLI, but it isn't the Deno CLI, and it won't ever be the Deno CLI.
-It is a serverless web platform at the edge. (gotta love buzz words) Deploy is totally separate from the CLI, though they compliment each other (and trust me, there are some features in Deno CLI that would have never been there if it were Deploy needing to leverage them).
+It is a serverless web platform at the edge. (gotta love buzz words) Deploy is totally separate from the CLI, though they compliment each other (and trust me, there are some features in Deno CLI that would have never been there if Deploy needed to leverage them).

 Trying to build a sustainable open-source project is hard.
 Deno Land might not have it right, but we gotta try to find ways to do so, because people need to be